sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 Print the list of commands.

-Note that output from wizard mode commands appears on the server’s standard output stream (stdout) and thus can be redirected independently of the log messages if those are being written to the standard error stream (stderr, i.e., if -l has not been specified on the command line).
+Note that output from wizard mode commands appears on the server`s standard output stream (stdout) and thus can be redirected independently of the log messages if those are being written to the standard error stream (stderr, i.e., if -l has not been specified on the command line).

-Also note that unless the server has been compiled to use the NP_SINGLE networking variant, Emergency Wizard Mode is the only use of the server’s standard input and output streams.
+Also note that unless the server has been compiled to use the NP_SINGLE networking variant, Emergency Wizard Mode is the only use of the server`s standard input and output streams.